JulianNicholls/Node-with-React/README.md

 whitespace.

 * The sendgrid npm module has been superseded by @sendgrid/...
-I have decided to continue using it for now, but I will probably come back and rewrite the Mailer using the latest version after completing the course.
+I have decided to continue using the same version as Stephen for now, but I will probably come back and rewrite the Mailer using the latest version after completing the course.

 ## Git client